Fallacy of the undistributed middle: Examples

 The middle term is the one that appears in both premises—in this case, it is the class of backpack carriers.
 It is undistributed because neither of its uses applies to all backpack carriers.
-Therefore, it can't be used to connect students and my grandfather—both of them could be separate and unconnected divisions of the class of backpack carriers.
+Therefore, it cannot be used to connect students and my grandfather—both of them could be separate and unconnected divisions of the class of backpack carriers.
 Note below how "carries a backpack" is truly undistributed: